-Canadian Women Economists Committee (CWEC) of the Canadian Economic Association is excited to offer women economists in Canada the opportunity to attend free media training.
+Canadian Women Economists Committee (CWEC) of the Canadian Economic Association is excited to once again offer women economists in Canada the opportunity to attend free media training.
 We will be hosting a training which consists of five one-hour long sessions with Shari Graydon from Informed Opinions (https://informedopinions.org/).
+See the event poster.

 Who: Any women economist (graduate student, faculty, or professional) *